100+ Top Amish Last Names Or Surnames, With Meanings

 Image: Shutterstock

 Originating from the Swiss German and Alsatian roots, Amish are a group of ethno-religious people.
 Amish last names or surnames are a unique way to know about the community.
 Reserving to plain dresses, a simple lifestyle, and slow to adopt modern technology, they believe in Christian pacifism and have several Anabaptist Christian church fellowships, which explains the extensive presence of Christian surnames in this community.
-Also, their surnames reflect their heritage from France and Swiss-Germany (1).
+Their surnames reflect their heritage from France and Swiss-Germany (1).
+Additionally, the surnames often indicate familial ties and occupations and offer insight into their way of life and social structure.
 Keep reading this post as we explore Amish last names or surnames to learn in-depth about their ancestral roots, religious beliefs, culture, and history.

 In This Article